Broad Street, Oxford: History

-The street developed alongside the town ditch in front of the city wall, which was built in AD 911.
+The street developed alongside the town ditch (known as Canditch) in front of the city wall, which was built in AD 911.
 It is a wide street, formerly called Horsemonger Street because it was Oxford's horse market.
 The street's one remaining pub, a 16th or 17th-century timber-framed building next to Blackwell's bookshop, is appropriately called the White Horse.

 On Broad Street, the Protestant Oxford Martyrs, Hugh Latimer and Nicholas Ridley (16 October 1555), and later Thomas Cranmer (21 March 1556), were burnt at the stake just outside the city wall.
 A cross of granite setts in the road opposite Balliol College marks the location.
 Nearby in St Giles', the events are commemorated with a Gothic Revival stone monument, the Martyrs' Memorial.

 The city walls were rebuilt in local coral ragstone in 1226–40.
 By the 16th or 17th century, improved artillery had made the walls obsolete, so the city divided the town ditch on the south side of Broad Street into a row of burgage plots, on which buyers built houses and later shops.
 Most of the wall beside Broad Street was dismantled to reuse its stone, but one bastion survives behind number 6.

 The Sheldonian Theatre, set back from Broad Street behind a stone wall, iron railings and stone pillars with a set of stone heads (traditionally Roman emperors), was built in 1664–68 to a design by Sir Christopher Wren for the University of Oxford.

 The Old Ashmolean Building was built in 1683 to house Elias Ashmole's collection.
 It was the world's first museum to open to the public.
 In 1845, the Ashmolean Museum moved to Beaumont Street and the original Ashmolean building became offices for the Oxford English Dictionary.
 Since 1924, the building has housed the Museum of the History of Science.

 The Clarendon Building was built 1711–15 to house the Oxford University Press's printing operations.
 It was designed by Nicholas Hawksmoor, a pupil of Wren.

 The academic and physician Henry Acland (1815–1900) lived in the street at number 40 on the site of the Weston Library, part of Oxford University's Bodleian Library.
 His daughter Sarah Angelina Acland (1849–1930), a pioneer of colour photography, was born here.